-Most of our anglers leave the Nushagak River with enough packaged salmon to feed a small village.
+Most of our anglers leave the Nushagak River with enough packaged salmon to feed their family and friends lots of great table fare for the year.
 What are you going to do with all that frozen salmon?
-It’s common knowledge that frozen salmon can last anywhere from 2-4 months in a freezer, depending on temperatures, packaging, and defrosting methods.
-Our team uses the best packaging equipment, which successfully elongates the freezing period.
-One of the amenities here at Nushagak River Adventures that unfailingly blows guests away is culinary experience created by Executive Chef Christopher Lee.
+It’s common knowledge that salmon can last anywhere from 4-8 months in a freezer, depending on temperatures and quality packaging—something we excel at Nushagak River Adventures.
+Our team uses the best packaging equipment and takes extra care in the process, which successfully elongates the freezing period.
+One of the amenities here at Nushagak River Adventures that unfailingly blows guests away is the culinary experience created by Executive Chef Christopher Lee, something you’ll wish you can replicate at home.
 Lee’s superb three-course meals stick with our visiting anglers long after they’ve departed.
 He’s been kind enough to share five of the best salmon recipes in Alaska.
-These recipes provide a taste of what lunch or an entree might look like here at Fish the Nush, one of the premier Alaska salmon fishing lodges.
-Bookmark this two-part blog, and try each recipe after returning home from next year’s life-changing trip to Fish the Nush.
+These recipes provide a taste of what lunch or an entree might look like here at Nushagak River Adevntures, one of the premier Alaska salmon fishing lodges.
+Bookmark this two-part blog, and try each recipe after returning home from next year’s life-changing trip to Fish The Nush.

 Blackened Salmon Tacos

-- In a separate bowl, add just enough oil to coat two salmon filets and add the blackening spice blend.
+In a separate bowl, add just enough oil to coat two salmon fillets and add the blackening seasoning mix.

-- Slice the filets in half and add to each taco.
+Slice the fillets in half and add to each taco.

 BBQ Salmon Salad with Avocado Green Goddess Dressing